a-rog/px100data/Px100DataUserGuide.md

 ```

 **Note:** Px100 Data uses "pseudo-transactions" for performance reasons: minimal locking.
 It means that no locking occurs when we call
-ds.getTransaction().
+ds.transaction().
 If all we did, were get operations, we wouldn't even need to commit - however both read and write API is provided through
 Transaction only for consistency.
 Telling Transaction to update() simply puts the bean on the update list.
 Only when we call commit(),
 the actual "real" transaction happens (simulated in Mongo anyway), as the framework goes through its lists of accumulated inserts, updates,
 and deletes, locking the data units (Mongo collections, Hazelcast maps, or Ignite caches) and actually writing the data to them.

-It also means you can (but shouldn't) have some complex long-running logic between ds.getTransaction() and tx.commit(), as the only "real"
+It also means you can (but shouldn't) have some complex long-running logic between ds.transaction() and tx.commit(), as the only "real"
 transaction happens inside commit().
 And if you never call commit() - don't put it inside the finally block - e.g. when some exception occurs,
 the pseudo-transaction is naturally rolled backed because nothing was even attempted to be written anyway: it did not reach that point.